amsaren/course_materials/Biocontainers_2021/Tutorials/singularity_tutorial_2.md

     singularity_wrapper exec ls $SCRATCH
     ```

-‼️ Since some modules set `$SING_IMAGE` when loaded, it is a good idea to start with `module purge` if you plan to use it, to make sure correct image is used.
+‼️ Since some modules set `$SING_IMAGE` when loaded, it is a good idea to start with `module purge` or `unset SING_IMAGE`
+if you plan to use it, to make sure correct image is used.

 ## Environment variables
 💬 Some software may reguire some environment variables to be set, e.g. to point to some reference data or a configuration file.